 As indicated above, individual facility notices are not generated out of the batch.
 Facilities will be notified of any liability change through a special report.
-On or about December 23,

-2019 a list of all recipients with a liability change as a result of Mass Change will be included on a special report.
+Following execution of batch EDBC, a list of all recipients with a liability change as a result of Mass Change will be included on a special report.
 Each facility will receive a special report.
 The report will list the new liability for each resident and the effective date.
-A similar report will be provided for each MCO for HCBS and PACE cases.
+A similar report will be provided for each MCO for HCBS as well as each PACE entity.
 The reports will be mailed from Central Office.
 Because these reports are generated based on the LTC provider listed on the LTC Data Details page, it is critical that staff ensure the provider listed on the LTC Data Details page is correct.